-As many experienced gardeners are aware, planting flower seeds is a relatively simple task; but like any worthwhile endeavor, it does have its challenges.
-The following steps are designed to assist the home flower gardener in establishing a successful – and stunning – flower garden for years to come!
-Variety specific planting guides can be found at the bottom of the page.
+As many experienced gardeners are aware, planting flower seeds is a relatively simple task.
+Like any worthwhile endeavor, it helps to understand some basic guidelines before you start.
+The following steps are designed to assist the home flower gardener in establishing a successful and stunning flower garden for years to come!

-Though many flowers do tolerate some filtered shade – and a few actually thrive in it - the vast majority are definitely sun-lovers and will likely demonstrate the strongest bloom where exposure is greatest.
-Therefore, the general rule of thumb when considering the optimum planting site on your property is “the more sun the better”.
-This naturally means that areas with little or no tree coverage and as little obstruction from any structure such as a house, garage, or barn are best.
+SUNLIGHT: Though many flowers do tolerate some filtered shade and a few actually thrive in it, the vast majority are definitely sun-lovers and will likely demonstrate the strongest bloom where exposure is greatest.
+The general rule of thumb when considering the optimum planting site on your property is “the more sun the better.”
+This naturally means the best areas have little or no tree coverage and as little obstruction from any structure such as a house, garage, or barn as possible.

-This is an absolutely vital step in the installation of any successful flower seed project.
+PREPARE THE SOIL: This is an absolutely vital step in the installation of any successful flower seed project.
 Though it may sound tempting to randomly cast your seeds into thin air and hope they will sprout, it is simply a waste of time and money to do so on a site that has not been properly prepared for planting.
-Though many flower seeds are tenacious by nature – others are delicate and need pampering.
-Therefore, the best rule of thumb is to always remove as much unwanted debris from the site as possible before planting.
+Though many flower seeds are tenacious by nature, others are more delicate and need some pampering.
+Therefore, the best path forward is to remove as much unwanted debris from the site as possible before planting.

 There are several ways to effectively remove existing growth and cultivate your soil, and the size of the site will typically be the deciding factor in which method is ultimately chosen.
-For smaller sites, a rake, hoe, or shovel is often sufficient to do the trick of removing unwanted grass, weeds, etc., while for larger sites, a roto-tiller is often the preferred method.
-Regardless of what tool or machine is used, the important thing to remember is that the more growth that can be removed, and the more the soil can be loosened, the better the environment for which your seeds to ultimately thrive.
+For smaller sites, a rake, hoe, or shovel is often sufficient to do the trick of removing unwanted grass, weeds, etc. For larger sites, a roto-tiller is often the preferred method.
+Regardless of what tool or machine is used, the important thing to remember is that the more growth you remove, and the more the soil is loosened, the better the environment will be for your seeds to thrive.

 The bottom line is: work the soil as best you can, but don’t panic when some weeds sprout along with the flowers!

 So now you’ve got some sweat on your brow and you’re ready to plant!
 There are many effective installation techniques, but again, the size of the project will probably determine which makes the most sense for you.
-The two methods that are probably most advisable for the home-owner are 1) the old fashioned hand-broadcast method (for smaller jobs), and 2) the use of a rotary or “cyclone” seeder (for larger jobs).].
+Two methods that are most advisable for the home-owner are: